hgmich/Blaseball-Userstyles/index.md

 # Userstyle repository

-More styles may be added over time!
+**All styles should be considered in beta.** More styles may be added over time!
 Please leave suggestions for new styles, or problems with existing styles, as a [GitHub issue](https://github.com/holmesmr/Blaseball-Userstyles/issues).

+**Note:** As Blaseball changes quite frequently, these styles might occasionally be broken by game updates (siestas).
+Check/file [GitHub issues](https://github.com/holmesmr/Blaseball-Userstyles/issues) if you encounter brokenness right after a siesta, and try checking the [changelog](changelog.html) to see if recent fixes were applied.
+Check out the [manual update procedure](#updates) to fix your styles afterwards.

 ## Instructions